-Family business and its unique characteristics is an area that has received relatively little research.
+Family business and its unique characteristics is an area that traditionally has received relatively little research.
 Existing research needs to be augmented to assist families and professionals in dealing with issues facing family businesses.
-We have professors dealing in Family Business at Dalhousie and we would like to continue to develop our strength in this area to allow us to look at the particular characteristics of business in Atlantic Canada and enhance existing research.

 In 2014 the Centre undertook a research project to determine the extent of family business in Atlantic Canada.
 Following the conclusion of the pilot study, a more fullsome survey was complleted in 2015 and the findings were shared at the Atlantic Canada Family Business Summit in May of 2016.

 On September 1, 2018, Dr. Albert James was named the new Director of the Centre, and with that came a shift in focus from outreach to research.
 In 2018-19, Dr. James will develop and clarify the research objectives and program that the Centre will pursue.
 This will be a process of consulting with Atlantic Canadian stakeholders and other key individuals in family business research, through which the key questions to be pursued by the Centre and the researchers who will be invited to participate in the Centre’s research network, will be identified.

 Dr. James' research is motivated by his non-academic work experiences.
 His research crosses two streams, Family Business and Business Families and, second, Indigenous Peoples and Entrepreneurship.
 In his research he wants to understand success factors for both business activities and the families or people who engage in business.

 - Is it better to govern managers via agency or stewardship?
 Examining asymmetries by family versus nonfamily affiliation.
 James, A.E., Jennings, J.E., Jennings, P.D.
 Family Business Review 30 (forthcoming)